stevejhiggs/macgyver/README.md

 # available examples

 * simpleComponent - the simplest possible implementation of react.
 Shows how to get the views built and injected client side.
-* redux - shows how to use the fantastic redux flux implementation
+* redux simple component - shows how to use the fantastic redux flux implementation
-* redux-router - adding routing to redux
+* redux react-router - adding routing to redux
 * fluxible_fluxible-router - shows a fully isomorphic app using fluxible and the fluxible-router - probably a little easier to follow than the basic flux example

 ## Installation

-    Install node
+    Install node > 5

     git clone https://github.com/stevejhiggs/macgyver